Ernesto Hernandez

 Available to supervise PhD students

-I worked in Celanese and obtained my PhD at The University of Sheffield, then I held three postdoctoral positions.
-I was a Lecturer at the University of Manchester and an Associate Professor at the University of Nottingham.
+I am an experienced researcher and academic with roles spanning teaching, supervision, tutoring and school-level board membership.
+After industry experience at Celanese and a PhD from the University of Sheffield, I completed three postdoctoral appointments.
+I later served as Lecturer at the University of Manchester and Associate Professor at the University of Nottingham.

-My research focusses on bioinspired solutions with bioprocessing and biocatalysts to tackle climate change by considering water, food and energy in a circular economy for Sustainable Development.
+My research advances bioinspired solutions with bioprocessing and biocatalysts to improve the quality of life and support climate‑mitigation efforts by integrating water, food and energy within circular‑economy approaches for Sustainable Development.

 Modules in which I am teaching: